narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 ### Story

 You're an application developer that wants to use the Zephyr RTOS Bluetooth stack:
-- You want to start a scanner.
+- You want to start a scanner
-- You get an `-EIO` error from the [well-documented](https://github.com/jori-nordic/zephyr/blob/rrewinding-time/include/zephyr/bluetooth/bluetooth.h#L2273) (😅) host API.
+- You get an `-EIO` error from the [well-documented](https://github.com/jori-nordic/zephyr/blob/rrewinding-time/include/zephyr/bluetooth/bluetooth.h#L2273) (😅) host API
 - Where does it come from, what does it mean?
-- Instead of reading more docs, you reach for `rr`
+- Instead of reading more docs, you reach for rr

 ![big brains](big-brains.png)